What to Know Before Buying a Tesla:

 Once you’ve decided on a model, you can place your order online or at a Tesla dealership.
 You’ll need to provide your contact and payment information, as well as any customizations you want for your car.

-EVPro Tip: Tesla’s updated referral program offers immediate benefits when you order your Tesla.
-Save up to $1000 on the purchase of a new Model S or X, or get $500 off a Model 3 or Y, and enjoy 3 months of Full Self Drive completely free.
+EVPro Tip: Tesla’s updated referral program offers immediate benefits when you order your Tesla, enjoy 3 months of Full Self Drive completely free.

 Step 3: Wait for Delivery